 ✅Print and use this pre-visit checklist to make sure you are ready before setting foot on campus

 ✅Speak for yourself.
-Parents should not be answer questions on your behalf or leading the majority of conversations.
+Parents should not be answering questions on your behalf or leading the majority of conversations.

 ✅Ask all the questions you need to get the information that you need.
 If you receive an offer, you will want to leave campus with the information you need to make a decision about the school.